Irving, Texas

 Urban Suburbia (or Suburban Urbia?)

-As many people seek alternatives to big, dense, expensive cities the priority is often finding suburban locations that have a legitimate “downtown” presence.
-Craving a bigger home and better schools but also wanting a nightlife seems a legitimate desire.
-Irving is one of these perfect storm locations.
-It has 80 parks covering over 2,000 acres, and big homes and yards, to cover off the suburban criteria.
-Just as important though, it has a legitimate downtown area with enough restaurants, bars, boutique shopping and community gatherings to satisfy your social side.
-Being on the border of Dallas (and really close to Fort Worth) along the metro train line doesn’t hurt since every once in a while we can crave something more robust than our suburban/urban lifestyle.
+As many people seek alternatives to big, dense, expensive cities, the priority is often finding suburban locations with a legitimate “downtown” presence.
+Craving a bigger home and better schools but also wanting nightlife seems a legitimate desire.
+Irving is one of these perfect-storm locations.
+It has 80 parks covering over 2,000 acres and big homes and yards to cover off the suburban criteria.
+Just as important, though, it has a legitimate downtown area with enough restaurants, bars, boutique shopping, and community gatherings to satisfy your social side.
+Being on the border of Dallas (and really close to Fort Worth) along the metro train line doesn’t hurt since every once in a while, we can crave something more robust than our suburban/urban lifestyle.
 Irving’s got that as well.

 Why You Should Move Here Now?